-The first hints of financial trouble emerged in late 2006 and early 2007 as more than 40 subprime mortgage originators failed, including New Century, one of the subprime market leaders.
-During the winter and spring of 2007, policy-makers were primarily focused on the housing and mortgage markets,and Congress called officials from the Fed and other agencies to testify about housing policy, subprime mortgages, and the pain of the first big wave of homeowners facing the possibility of foreclosure.
+The first hints of financial trouble [WMT: Although I understand that the mortgage market is subsumed in “financial trouble”, I think that this paragraph is really about weakness in the housing market (rather than financial markets).] emerged in late 2006 and early 2007 as more than 40 subprime mortgage originators failed, including New Century, one of the subprime market leaders. .[PA flesh out just a little, because NC wasn’t only problem, or defer details til later when you describe originator failures] During the winter and spring of 2007, policy-makers were primarily focused on the housing and mortgage markets, HM: we need to quantify how big these were [KH: Which policymakers?
+What’s the evidence for this?
+Recommendation: Please provide more detail (not necessarily in the text).
+Which policymakers, and how were they expressing that focus.] and Congress called officials from the Fed and other agencies to testify about housing policy, subprime mortgages, and the pain of the first big wave of homeowners facing the possibility of foreclosure.
 [Need some quotes here.]
+[WMT: It would seem that this paragraph would continue to discuss the weakness in the market, rather than jump to what Congress did, unless we think that some action by Congress had an important impact.]

-The focus changed, though, in the summer of 2007 with the collapse of the securitization markets.
-From the first week of August 2007 to the end of that year, over $400 billion in asset-backed commercial paper funding vanished.This money had funded subprime mortgages but also jumbo mortgages, credit cards, auto loans and small business credit.
-The Fed started to lower interest rates and to provide additional liquidity, but by year-end the pressures on the real economy were becoming evident.
+The focus [WMT: The focus of what?
+Of the financial turmoil?
+Of Congress?] changed, [PA shifted?
+Or , The problems spread?], though, in the summer of 2007 with the collapse of the securitization markets.
+From the first week of August 2007 to the end of that year, over $400 billion in asset-backed commercial paper funding vanished.
+BB [Perhaps we should make it clear reason that it vanished was that lenders were not aswilling to lend.]
+HM: of how much?
+[WMT: What does this mean?
+We need to be careful not to make financial markets sound like magic, since it is our job to explain how they work.]This money had funded subprime mortgagesBG,jumbo mortgages, credit cards, auto loans and small business credit.
+The Fed started to lower interest rates and to provide additional liquidity, [ PA how specifically?], but by year-end the pressures on the real economy were becoming evident.

 In his December 2007 testimony before the Joint Economic Committee, Chairman Bernanke described the situation:

 “Concerns about mortgage-backed securities and structured-credit products (even those unrelated to mortgages) also greatly reduced investor appetite for asset-backed commercial paper, although that market has improved somewhat recently.
 In the area of business credit, investors shied away from financing leveraged buyouts and from purchasing speculative-grade corporate bonds.
 And some larger banks, concerned about potentially large and difficult-to-predict draws on their liquidity and balance sheet capacity, became less willing to provide funding to their customers or to each other.”
+[WMT: Is it important that we quote him here?
+Is there an actionable policy that comes out of this?
+Are we citing him as an expert?
+Is it important that he was testifying?
+Or, can we restate this in plain English and then cite him?]